DICE-UNC/irods-webdav/README.md

 See https://github.com/DICE-UNC/irods-webdav/issues for support and known issues

+See the INSTALL.md file in this repo for notes on install and configuration.

+## NOTE: ##

+This is a release candidate, and thus has INFO level logging enabled, this will potentially generate a lot of data, and will be dialed back for release.

+This version does not enforce a cap on max file upload, that will be in the next release.
+It does honor the max file download size.

 ### Requirements

 * Depends on Java 1.8+
 * Built using Apache Maven2, see POM for dependencies
+* Built using a Milton.io webdav enterprise version key

 ### Bug Fixes